Emergency Contact Details

 When you register your child at Morley, you will receive a form requesting information about emergency contact numbers.
 Please return the completed form to school as soon as possible and please let us know if the numbers change at any time, this avoids any delays or frustrations in making contact with you.

 At Morley Memorial Primary School, we are committed to giving all our children every opportunity to do well at school.
 As such, we believe that regular attendance at school is essential to enable children to make progress.
 Holidays in term time are not an entitlement.
 As a result of the inevitable disruption caused to learning if holidays are taken during term time, and in line with Local Authority guidance, we do not authorise holidays in term time.
-In line with Local Authority guidance, we do not authorise holidays in school term time.
-Absence may be granted, at the discretion of the headteacher, in very exceptional circumstances.
+Short term absence may be granted, at the discretion of the headteacher, in very exceptional circumstances where absence it is short, rare and unavoidable.

 Exceptional circumstances might include: